Middle School Community School Coordinator San Fernando Neighborhood Partnerships

 Physical and Mental Requirements:

 - While performing the duties of this job, the Middle School, Community School Coordinator is frequently required to sit; stand; stoop; bend; walk; talk; hear; use hands to grip, type; reach with hands and arms, occasionally required to stand or walk on uneven surfaces; and climb stairs.

 - The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Ability to lift and carry up to 20 pounds

 - Daily driving could be required, must provide own vehicle, valid Driver’s License and proof of full vehicle insurance coverage;

 - If you believe that you qualify for this position based upon education or training you have received, you will be required to provide a copy of your official transcripts or copy of diploma from the accredited college/university, and/or a copy of a certificate indicating your successful completion of any required training, before your qualifications will be evaluated.

 - Position is 40 hours/week

-- Salary: Depending on Experience (DOE) plus benefits, including medical, dental, vision, retirement plan and Personal Time Off (PTO).
+- Salary: Depending on Experience (DOE) plus benefits, including medical, dental, retirement plan, PTO leave.

 Send resume and cover letter to: Sara Noji at email@example.com